 Each business can determine how long the average standard handle time should be.
-When setting up such a measurement, a company should consider a couple of things.
+When setting up such call center efficiency metrics, a company should consider several things.

 - First, a long call duration will increase the wait time for other customers that try to reach out to you.